 Yes, choose one for your application.
-But our program encourages study in multiple genres -- in fact we require each student to take at least one workshop out-of-genre.
-Don’t worry about getting hemmed into one genre at Georgia College.
+Still our program does encourage study in a second genre -- in fact, we require each student to take at least one workshop out-of-genre.

-So how do you choose which genre to apply in?
+How do you choose which genre to apply in?
 Submit your best work.
 We accept candidates primarily on the merits of the writing sample.
-And if you get in, you’d have the opportunity to take a few workshops in genres outside your thesis genre.
-However, you will be expected to write your thesis in the genre you submitted.
+You will be expected to write your thesis in the genre you submitted.

 For my writing sample, can I submit a chapter of a novel-in-progress?
 What if I don’t have a full 15 pages I’m proud of for my sample?

-“A chapter is fine, or completed short story/essay...
+“A chapter is fine, or a completed short story/essay...
 The more complete, the better, but the quality of the writing is most important.
-Quality always trumps quantity, so don't think ‘more’ is better...
-15 great pages will serve you better than 15 good pages with 15 mediocre pages added on.” -- Martin Lammon, Program Director
+Quality always better than quantity.
+15 great pages will serve you better than 15 good pages with 15 mediocre pages added on.” -- Martin Lammon ,Former Program Director

 Do I need a BA in Writing or English to apply?

-No. We've had students in the past with various undergraduate degrees, like biology.
-If you have a good sample, apply.
+No. We've had students in the past with various undergraduate degrees.
+If you have a strong sample, apply.
 However, we do review transcripts to see if students have completed some humanities courses (in English or other fields); and although there is no minimum G.P.A., almost all of our applicants have been successful students, earning 3.0 or higher in their academic studies.